lndgalante/solutils/README.md

 ##### getIdlFromAddress()

-Returns IDL from an specific address.
-Optionally you can use a different cluster as a second parameter, which by default will be `'mainnet-beta'`.
+Returns IDL from a specific address.
+Optionally, you can use a different cluster as a second parameter, which by default will be `'mainnet-beta'`.
 You can use this method in a hook form [useRequestIdlFromAddress()](#####useRequestIdlFromAddress>).

 _Example_